Tools and machinery to clear vegetation

 The most common motorised manual land clearing involves using tools like brush cutters or chainsaws.

-Brush cutters are best suited for use on light and medium density vegetation cover.
+- Brush cutters are best suited for use on light and medium density vegetation cover.

-Chainsaws are best suited for use on larger and woody vegetation cover.
+- Chainsaws are best suited for use on larger and woody vegetation cover.

 Tractor crushing

 Vegetation can be flattened by crushing it with the blade of a tractor or log skidder.
 The machine moves across the site with the blade above the ground.
+If heavy machinery is used on a site, be aware that this may compact soil and remove topsoil if not done with care.

 Roller crushing (gravity or towed)

-Roller crushing can be used on both standing vegetation or on cutover sites (land that has already been cleared of trees).
+Roller crushing can be used on both standing vegetation and on cutover sites (land that has already been cleared of trees).
 It's sometimes used as preparation for burning.
 Roller crushers are either towed or connected by winch to a bulldozer.
 They can be used on flat to rolling terrain (towed) or by using gravity on steeper hill slopes.

 Slash is logging debris left in the forest after harvesting trees.
 Slash management to remove or redistribute slash can be done by bulldozer or excavator.
 It involves wind rowing, mulching, or line blading and raking.
+Consider on-site processing of debris that can also put organic matter back into the soil.
+There are specialist operators that provide this service.

 Windrowing

 Windrowing clears most of the heavy slash from the planting area and leaves it in piled rows using bulldozers and excavators.
 This makes it easier to access the land for planting new seedlings and ensures they are planted into soil.
+Leaving some debris on site may also help to deter deer from entering the planting area.

 Burning